Via the Tampa Bay Times: “Bucs uniform ranked 32nd among NFL teams, because there isn’t a 33rd”

 To be fair to begin and give context, this piece is inspired by a ranking that was done in The Sacremento Bee, so it’s a reaction column inspired by an opinion piece.
 By way of opinionated reactions to the opinionated ranking, let me give you my own opinion:

 If there had been a 33rd uniform ranking, Bucco Bruce would rank below it.
-Bad uniforms and the Tampa Bay Buccaneers have a history that goes hand-in-hand with the mediocrity of the club and its lackluster competitive prowess in this day and age.
+Bad uniforms and the Tampa Bay Buccaneers have a history that goes hand-in-hand with the mediocrity of the club and its lackluster competitive prowess.

 Yet the 2014 “update” (marketing term for “Buy more!!!”) was unnecessary and is visually pathetic.
 There’s an anagram used that I’ve cited in the past in blogging: K.I.S.S. which stands for Keep It Simple, Stupid.
 Those involved in the choice to “upgrade” the Bucs uniform (Stupid) defied that marketing simplicity and it’s lurking around now as a bane for the club.